danomatika/joyosc/README.md

 DEVELOPING
 ----------

-A Premake4 script and IDE files can be found in the prj folder.
-Premake4 can generate IDE files from a given lua script.
-Download Premake4 from http://industriousone.com/premake.

-Make sure the external libraries are built by calling make in the `lib` directory.
+This is an GNU autotools project.
+When working with the git repo directly, the configure script must be generated using autoconf:

+    ./autogen.sh

 You can enable a debug build using:

     ./configure --enable-debug

-I develop using an IDE, then update the autotools files when the sources are finished.
-I run `make distcheck` to make sure the distributable package can be built successfully.
+After making changes, run `make distcheck` to make sure the distributable package can be built successfully.

+To ensure a full clean when making changes to configure.ac, etc run:

+    ./autoclean.sh

 FUTURE IDEAS/IMPROVEMENTS
 -------------------------